RoyVoetman/laravel-repository-pattern/README.md

 );
 ```

-> The described transaction pipe is already included in this packages as `RoyVoetman\Repositories\Pipes\Transaction`
+> The described transaction pipe is already included in this packages as `RoyVoetman\Repositories\Pipes\Transaction` and can be used for create, update and delete actions.

 ## Transactions
 This package provides a transaction pipe which can be used to run a certain pipeline in a database transaction.